wyongqiing/tp/docs/DeveloperGuide.md

 1. HR requests to add an employee profile.

-2. HRelpher prompts for details of the employee.
+2. HRelper prompts for details of the employee.

 3. HR fills in the details.

-4. HRelpher requests HR to confirm the details.
+4. HRelper requests HR to confirm the details.

 5. HR confirms the details.

-6. HRelpher adds the employee to the system.
+6. HRelper adds the employee to the system.

     Use case ends.